 The Halifax Explosion occurred on December 6, 1917, when two ships collided in the harbour: The Imo and The Mont Blanc.
 This explosion resulted in Canada’s greatest tragedy in terms of loss of life, and destruction.
-2017 marks 100 years since the explosion and we’re taking this milestone to remember not only the tragedy, but Halifax, Nova Soctia coming together to overcome it.
+Take this time to not only remember the tragedy, but the way that the city came together to overcome it.

 2 – The Halifax Explosion occurred 21 minutes after the ships collided.